top of page

 1) Practice

-Weather lessons occur online or in-person, consistent practicers do best.
-Some students, especially young ones, need help maintaining their practice sessions.
+It's normal for students, especially young ones, to need help from a parent maintaining consistent practice.
 Adults can help young students do what is needed by planning out a practice routine.
 Routines will not prevent students from expressing their feelings about practice, but they do reduce decision making.
 That frees up mental bandwidth for other tasks.
-Plus, it's easier to hear "it's time to practice" as opposed to "Practice now [because I said so]."
+Plus, it's easier to hear "it's time to practice" as opposed to "Practice now [because I said so]!"
 The former helps the student reflect on what they need to do.
 The latter invites a power struggle.
-Both attempts may fail, but the option which helps the student reflect on what they need to do is healthier moving them towards intrinsic motivation and away from less desirable rewards and punishments.
+Both may fail, but the option which helps the student reflect on what they need to do is healthier.
+It moves them towards intrinsic motivation and away from less desirable coercive methods like rewards and punishments.

 2) Setup The Lesson Area